Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.06.01 21:16 SQA

+- Do some prompt engineering.
+Find two big problems:

+1. The style image is not good enough, two of them have low resolution.
+We need to change them.
+I collect some good images waiting for you to process.

+2. Qwen is very not stable, but is somehow "stable" by outputing the same non-sense lyrics...
+I think we must try to generate images without the lyrics.

 ## 24.05.31 9:30 LYY

 - Build new docker, really exhausted.
 Please read the `README.md` for new docker details.
 I strongly suggest that before building the docker, test the code locally with enough patience.